ronnieschuurbiers/zf2-assetic-module/README.md

 ## Displaying assets

-Zend 2 Assetic uses Zend's plugins to display the assets.
+ZF2 Assetic module uses Zend's plugins to display the assets.

 To display them in the `<head>`: